keyboard_arrow_up

 Gauge Pressure

-Pressure measured relative to ambient pressure.
+Pressure measured in relation to the surrounding atmospheric pressure.

 Hysterisis